Artificial Intelligence Clocks In

 "Our goal was to develop an innovative big-data analysis and management solution that is intended for business and industrial companies and organizations.
 And indeed, Iguazio's system, the ICDP (Iguazio Continuous Data Platform) enables us to gather all the information flowing into the organizational system and, using artificial intelligence tools, to conduct large-scale database-like actions on different kinds of databases.
 Analysis of the figures dramatically enhances organizations' and companies' ability to make real-time decisions."

 "From a technical point of view, Iguazio's software serves as a 'layer' above the storage and enables real-time analysis of vast masses of data which constitute a reliable base of up-to-date knowledge for making business decisions.
-This a revolution for the management, storage and analysis of data.
+This a revolution in the management, storage and analysis of data.
 The efficiency of the development is made possible through a combination of big-data and cloud applications."

 Artificial Intelligence: Learning and Deciding

-"Let's look for a moment at cases in the world of IoT that are highly relevant to this topic of productive maintenance in industry: for example, in the case of a client who owns factories with production lines - in the world of old, a malfunction in one of the machines caused a stoppage of the entire production line.
+"Let's look for a moment at cases in the world of IoT that are highly relevant to this topic of productive maintenance in industry: for example, in the case of a client who owns factories with production lines - in the "old" world, a malfunction in one of the machines caused a stoppage of the entire production line.
 Such a stoppage would incur direct repair expenses and more significant costs of production cessation that hurt revenues.
 It is important to understand that one of a manufacturer's biggest fears is a shutdown of the production line."

 "We run the module that is created on the data gathered from the specific machine and give it greater context.
 In other words, more data on the machine itself is added to the module: what happened over the last 24 hours, the status of the machine's other parts etc. For all this to happen, we need a system that will gather the data, with each type of information requiring different data-base capabilities.
 In the past, this world was simpler, but today it is highly complex because there are so many types of databases."